Sign In Forgot Password

 Leah Saada-Sherman (6th grade)

-Leah has a background in Music Education with a BA from Fredonia and an MA from the Eastman School of Music.
+Leah has been part of the SJLL family since 2010 in a variety of teaching roles from the director of Sason to teaching music and 6th grade.
+She has a background in Music Education with a BA from Fredonia and an MA from the Eastman School of Music.
 After 8 years of teaching music in the Churchville Chili school district, she decided to temporarily step away from public school teaching when she and her husband decided to start a family.
 Leah is very involved in her daughters' school, is on the board and an active member of Color Fairport Green, and is a member of the Fairport Central School District Sustainability Committee.
 In her spare time, Leah is part of an African drum and dance company and creates opal jewelry in her basement studio.
+She lives in Fairport with her husband, two daughters, and Manny (the dog).

 Rabbi Till is the leader of our congregation and a dedicated educator committed to congregants of all ages and stages.
 She believes group study helps foster connections; as she puts it, "something wondrous occurs when people come together to study and find themselves connecting not only to tradition, but also to one another."
 Rabbi Till brings that sentiment to young adults, helping our post-b'nei mitzvah teens find lasting meaning and connection to Judaism and to one another.
 A native of Toronto, Rabbi Till graduated from the University of Toronto, continuing her studies in New York at the Hebrew Union College-Jewish Institute for Religion where she earned her master’s degree in Hebrew Literature and Rabbinic Ordination.
 Read more about Rabbi Till on our clergy page.